Paul Dirac: Personality

 Dirac was known among his colleagues for his precise and taciturn nature.
 His colleagues in Cambridge jokingly defined a unit called a "dirac", which was one word per hour.
 When Niels Bohr complained that he did not know how to finish a sentence in a scientific article he was writing, Dirac replied, "I was taught at school never to start a sentence without knowing the end of it."
 He criticised the physicist J. Robert Oppenheimer's interest in poetry: "The aim of science is to make difficult things understandable in a simpler way; the aim of poetry is to state simple things in an incomprehensible way.
 The two are incompatible."
+Bohr called Dirac "a complete logical genius" and also the "strangest man" who had ever visited his Institute.

 Dirac himself wrote in his diary during his postgraduate years that he concentrated solely on his research, and stopped only on Sunday when he took long strolls alone.

 An anecdote recounted in a review of the 2009 biography tells of Werner Heisenberg and Dirac sailing on an ocean liner to a conference in Japan in August 1929.
 "Both still in their twenties, and unmarried, they made an odd couple.
 Heisenberg was a ladies' man who constantly flirted and danced, while Dirac—'an Edwardian geek', as biographer Graham Farmelo puts it—suffered agonies if forced into any kind of socializing or small talk.
 'Why do you dance?'
 Dirac asked his companion.
 'When there are nice girls, it is a pleasure,' Heisenberg replied.
 Dirac pondered this notion, then blurted out: 'But, Heisenberg, how do you know beforehand that the girls are nice?'"

 Margit Dirac told both George Gamow and Anton Capri in the 1960s that her husband had said to a house visitor, "Allow me to present Wigner's sister, who is now my wife."

 Another story told of Dirac is that when he first met the young Richard Feynman at a conference, he said after a long silence, "I have an equation.
 Do you have one too?"

 After he presented a lecture at a conference, one colleague raised his hand and said: "I don't understand the equation on the top-right-hand corner of the blackboard".
 After a long silence, the moderator asked Dirac if he wanted to answer the question, to which Dirac replied: "That was not a question, it was a comment."

 Dirac was also noted for his personal modesty.
 He called the equation for the time evolution of a quantum-mechanical operator, which he was the first to write down, the "Heisenberg equation of motion".
-Most physicists speak of Fermi–Dirac statistics for half-integer-spin particles and Bose–Einstein statistics for integer-spin particles.
+Most physicists speak of Fermi–Dirac statistics for half-integer-spin particles (fermions) and Bose–Einstein statistics for integer-spin particles (bosons).
 While lecturing later in life, Dirac always insisted on calling the former "Fermi statistics".
 He referred to the latter as "Bose statistics" for reasons, he explained, of "symmetry".

+Philosophy of physics

+When asked to summarize his philosophy of physics, Dirac wrote "Physical laws should have mathematical beauty."